MANUCISNE/MANUCISNE/README.md

 ### Hello!

 As a Front-End developer, I always keep the end-user experience in mind, developing intuitive, responsive and preferably web applications that challenge me to think outside the box and look for innovative solutions.
-With an emphasis on Front-End technologies, I have knowledge in: Typescript, Javascript (React), HTML, CSS and Git/Github.
+With an emphasis on Web and Mobile Developer, with experience in React, Vue, Design Partners, Clean Architecture, Agile Methodologies, Git/GitHub.

 Having a gerat experience in the area of ​​Web development, I have already developed several applications with such technologies, which can be seen both in the LinkedIn highlights section - https://www.linkedin.com/in/ana-emanuela-cisne-de-lima-b00872b6/